Dimas21S/Dimas21S/README.md

 - 🛠️ Experience with Node.js, Express.js, and Python
 - 🔗 Interested in API development, backend systems, and databases
 - 🤖 Slightly interested in AI and machine learning
+- 🎯 Hobbies: Playing chess, reading news on Google, and watching football

 ## 📌 Projects
 Here are some of my recent projects: